-As international collaboration data are often not readily CREATING VALUE THROUGH THE available to decision-makers and researchers, SU has initiated ESTABLISHMENT OF AN INFORMATION the development of an innovative electronic database that GOVERNANCE PORTFOLIO captures the information of all its networks, partnerships and collaborations.
-This specialised and tailor-made Following its formal inception in October, the new information system aims to combine customer relationship Information Governance Division (incorporating the management with international partnership management previous Division for Institutional Research and Planning) and international activities, whilst also being integrated was guick off the mark to establish its structures and with existing data sources such as SU's human resources procedures.
-Information Governance will be accountable and student information systems.
-Its development will be for developing an information vision and roadmap for SU, aligning information and IT strategies, and implementing an innovative first.
-The system includes the information components of staff mobility and activities, international technology and information governance.
-In addition it will visitors to SU, partnership management and international manage an implementation framework for the Protection of Personal Information Act (POPIA)/Promotion of Access projects.
-It will be refined and expanded in the months to Information Act (PAIA), and mitigate against information ahead.
+As international collaboration data are often not readily available to decision-makers and researchers, SU has initiated the development of an innovative electronic database that captures the information of all its networks, partnerships and collaborations.
+This specialised and tailor-made information system aims to combine customer relationship management with international partnership management and international activities, whilst also being integrated with existing data sources such as SU's human resources and student information systems.
+Its development will be an innovative first.
+The system includes the information components of staff mobility and activities, international visitors to SU, partnership management and international projects.
+It will be refined and expanded in the months ahead.